-Whilst the resulting interface is quite restricted for the attendee on the web, you cannot share a camera or screen, but can view other members shared screens.
+While the resulting interface is quite restricted for the attendee on the web, you cannot share a camera or screen but can view other members shared screens.
 It is still a great way to have a conference call in Teams, without all attendees being in Teams.

 If the user has been added as a Guest user in Teams and has access to the Teams application on their device, then instead of clicking ‘Join on the web instead’, they would select ‘Open Microsoft Teams’ option and get a much richer experience of the meeting in Microsoft Teams as a Guest.

-You are able to have dial-in conference options so people can join your meetings in Microsoft Teams from almost any device, anywhere.
-You need to have Audio Conferencing with this which comes with Office 365 Enterprise E5 subscription or available on a pay-per-minute basis as an add-on to Office 365 E1 or E3 subscription.
-Where the Audio Conferencing is enabled users will automatically see the dial in options for Microsoft Teams meetings that are created.
+You can have dial-in conference options so people can join your meetings in Microsoft Teams from almost any device, anywhere.
+You need to have Audio Conferencing, which comes with Office 365 Enterprise E5 subscription or is available on a pay-per-minute basis as an add-on to Office 365 E1 or E3 subscription.
+Where the Audio Conferencing is enabled, users will automatically see the dial-in options for Microsoft Teams meetings that are created.